jakobib/hypertext2019/infrastructure-agnostic-hypertext.md

 in data formats.
 A data format is a set of documents that share a common data model, also known as their document model, and a common serialization (see fig.\ \ref{fig:datamodeling}).
-Models define elements of a document in terms of of sets, strings, tuples, graphs or similar structures that are mathematical rigor in theory [@Renear2009] but descriptive patterns in practice [@Voss2013a].
-The meaning of these elements (for instance "words", "sentences", and "paragraphs") is based on ideas that we assume to be consistent among different people.
+Models define elements of a document in terms of sets, strings, tuples, graphs or similar structures.
+These structures are mathematically rigor in theory [@Renear2009] but more based on descriptive patterns in practice [@Voss2013a].
+The meaning of these elements (for instance "words", "sentences", and "paragraphs" in a document model) is based on ideas that we at least assume to be consistent among different people.

 ~~~{=html}
 <figure>